 Demonstration, training, and sample evaluation using Transmission Electron Microscopy (TEM), Scanning Electron Microscopy (SEM), dual-beam Focused Ion Beam (FIB), and EM sample preparation.

 Sharon Li graduated from Chinese University in Beijing, majoring in International Economics.
 She started at the University of Washington in the Genome Center during 2000 and joined the Center for Nanotechnology in 2004.
-She manages administrative functions of Washington Nanofabrication Facility (WNF) and the Molecular Analysis Facility (MAF).
+She manages administrative functions of Washington Nanofabrication Facility (WNF) and user agreements and invoices for the Molecular Analysis Facility (MAF).

 Financial management, billing, purchasing

 John Sumida received his Ph.D. from Arizona State University and completed his post-doctoral work at Boston Biomedical Research Institute.
 John has expertise in fluorescence, calorimetry, spr, and analytical ultracentrifugation.
 His research interest is in the application of biophysical methods to characterize molecular size, affinity and stability in complex and dilute solutions.